lcnvdl/html-go/README.md

 ![Screenshot1](./Docs/screenshot_1.png)

-## What is HTML (HyperText __Machine__ Language)?
-The HTML (HyperText Machine Language) language is our new standard we've made to to create and structure applications inspired by HTML (HyperText Markup Language).

-For a comprehensive understanding of the HTML language and its syntax, we recommend referring to the Language Specification.
-This specification provides detailed documentation on the language's structure, elements, attributes, and key features.

-To access the HTML Language Specification, please visit [REFERENCE.md](./REFERENCE.md).

 ## What is HtmlGo?
 `HtmlGo` allows you to compile and execute applications in a whole new way.
 Say goodbye to boring lines of code and embrace a more visual and developer-friendly approach.
 With `HtmlGo`, all you have to do is write your code in .html files and let its interpreter, developed in NET 6.0, do the rest.